Career guide

 4. Processing: typically 2–4 weeks

-Germany's labor market is exceptionally strong for qualified graduates, driven by an aging population, skilled worker shortages, and a robust industrial base.
+Germany's labour market is structurally strong for qualified graduates, driven by an ageing workforce, declared skilled-worker shortages, and a robust industrial base.
+The Bundesagentur für Arbeit publishes an updated Engpassanalyse (shortage analysis) twice a year listing occupations with confirmed shortages.

-• Construction and infrastructure: Germany's infrastructure renewal programs require civil engineers, architects, and project managers.
+• Construction and infrastructure: Civil engineers, architects, and project managers are needed for Germany's infrastructure-renewal programmes.

-• Green energy and sustainability: The Energiewende (energy transition) is creating thousands of new roles in renewable energy, battery technology, and environmental engineering.
+• Green energy and sustainability: The Energiewende (energy transition) is creating new roles in renewable energy, battery technology, and environmental engineering.

 The advantage of a German degree

-Employers in Germany strongly prefer candidates who studied in the country.
+Employers in Germany favour candidates who studied in the country.
 Your German degree signals that you understand the work culture, have technical knowledge at the German standard, and (ideally) speak some German.
-Graduates from German universities are prioritized over equally qualified candidates with foreign degrees.
+Graduates from German universities are typically processed faster through the visa system because their qualification is automatically recognised, removing the credential-evaluation step that foreign-trained applicants face.

 FieldBachelor'sMaster's